Updated May 2019 for warm weather! Check out what’s new.

 Sirui T-2205X Carbon Fiber Tripod.
 Easily fits in my carry-on backpack.
 I’ve been through three tripods, and this one strikes the perfect balance between stability and ultralight portability.
 And the twist locks are fantastic!

-Peak Design Leash camera straps (in testing).
-After hating on some cheap shoulder straps, I briefly returned to Canon’s neck strap, but nowadays I’m testing out Peak Design’s straps.
-The ultralight Leash straps seem to the strike the perfect balance for nomad friendliness.
-Keep an eye open for updates and reviews!
+Peak Design Leash camera straps.
+After hating on some cheap shoulder straps, I’m in love with Peak Design’s straps.
+The ultralight Leash straps strike the perfect balance for comfort, style, and nomad friendliness.

 Two microfiber cloths.
 Just steal them from an Apple fanboy.